 2. Social Media Integration

 Social media is a critical part of any business marketing strategy and have become a great platform to promote your business and increase leads and followers.
 We all live in a digital world, where people are found increasingly driven by social media sites and their activity.
 According to a report by HubSpot, more than 73% consumers expect a business to be on social media and are more likely to show interest in those businesses who responds them online.

 Social media platforms like Twitter, Facebook, Tumblr, LinkedIn, Google+, Instagram, Youtube, Pinterest, etc. are gaining its popularity for business marketing day by day.
-And if you want to see the increment in the number of followers and engagement with your company on your social media, then, integrate those social media platforms into your website’s homepage where it can be easily visible by your audience.
+And if you want to see the increment in the number of followers and engagement with your company on your social media, then, integrate those social media platforms into your website’s homepage where it can be easily visible to your audience.
 This will not only give your audience a choice to connect to you easily whenever they want but it will also help boost your SEO.
 The best place to integrate your social media icons is the header and footer part of your website as shown below.